Gonzalo Pizarro: Conquest of the Inca Empire

 Gonzalo and Juan Pizarro both looked after the settlements in Cuzco, while their eldest brother Francisco explored the west coast of northern Peru and founded the city of Lima in 1535.
 Gonzalo, Juan and his younger brother Hernándo ruled Cuzco as a dictatorship dominated by greed, corruption and brutality; torturing and executing those who refused to accept Spanish rule.
-Particularly egregious was the conduct of Juan and Gonzalo Pizarro towards the Inca Emperor, Manco Inca Yupanqui.
+Particularly egregious was the conduct of Juan and Gonzalo Pizarro towards the Inca monarch, Manco Inca Yupanqui.
 Manco was angered by the conduct of the Spaniards towards Incan women, especially after Gonzalo raped his queen and sister-wife Cura Ocllo.
-The Spaniards corrupt rule and disrespectful treatment towards Manco Inca Yupanqui led to large-scale rebellion.
+According to Fernández de Oviedo, Hernando Pizarro, Juan Pizarro and Gonzalo Pizarro "left no one single woman or sister of his [Manco's] unviolated", and had taken the Inca princesses as concubines.
+The Spaniards' corrupt rule and disrespectful treatment towards Manco Inca Yupanqui led to large-scale rebellion.

 The Incas fought the Spaniards in a number of sieges and battles for control of the land and temporarily captured Cuzco on May 6, 1536.
 The Incas were later defeated by the heavily armed Spanish soldiers led by Gonzalo and Juan.
-Smallpox was also spread among the natives and many perished.
+Smallpox also spread among the natives and many perished.

 When Almagro returned from Chile disappointed in not finding any gold, he captured and imprisoned Gonzalo and Hernándo on 8 April 1537.
-Gonzalo managed to escape and re-join Francisco Pizarro, while Almagro was on his way to Lima to negotiate with Francisco on who would control Cuzco.
+Gonzalo managed to escape and rejoin Francisco Pizarro, while Almagro was on his way to Lima to negotiate with Francisco on who would control Cuzco.
 These negotiations led to Hernándo's release.
 Hernando and Gonzalo then led an army against Almagro, defeating him in the Battle of Las Salinas.
 Almagro was captured, condemned for treason, and executed in Cusco on July 8, 1538.